 The Voluntary Voting System Guidelines (VVSG) allows for vendors to provide additional system capabilities in order to respond to the requirements of individual states.
-The scope of testing for these additional capabilities is pre-defined prior to the start of the test campaign.
+The scope of testing for these additional capabilities is defined by the vendor rather than the Election Assistance Commission's 2005 Voluntary Voting System Guidelines.

-2.0 Scope of Testing
+5.0 Scope of Testing